 The Learning from Lyme Liturgy was written in 2017 to help alleviate chronic illness episodes; it is based on basic Buddhist principles and the author’s experience with various meditation texts over the years.
 It’s a little quirky since it was written for personal use but recently because of another episode or perhaps ‘long covid’ I found myself turning back to it and then spent some time going through its many sections on this blog since it was subject matter I was then dealing with on a daily basis (December-January 2022).

 This page offers the two Liturgy texts, one longer and one shorter.
-I have since added two derivations, one for simple daily meditation and one a guru yoga for fllow students of my teacher who did in 1987.
+I have since added two derivations, one for simple daily meditation and one a guru yoga for fellow students of my teacher who died in 1987.

 I suggest you open the Lyme Liturgy text by selecting ‘Open in New Tab’ and then it will open as a new tab in your browser.
 The texts feature a computer-translated version in Spanish.
 If you are a Spanish language speaker, I suggest you copy the latest English version and then paste it into a Google Translate window and then print out that result.
 Once the editing process is entirely finished, there will be a final version with a final translation which a Spanish language speaker will go over to clean up.